 - Assignee set to Sander Pronk

 This is unfortunately not a typo :-( It's what made the atomics work - in a previous version of the xlc compiler.
 The documentation of xlc now says that there are built-in atomic functions such as compare and swap, so I'll add a version check and then use those for the newer compilers.

-#3 Updated by Jeff Hammond about 4 years ago
+#3 Updated by Jeff Hammond over 4 years ago

 I don't see how that is valid C syntax so it should have been filed as a bug with IBM rather than committed to Gromacs.
 If all else fails, one can write the code in GNU inline assembly, compile with GCC and link the object code into an XLC build.